BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

 Y(39, 2)r(49, 2)ea(50, 2)'s bee(41, 2)a(40, 2)i(25, 2),(13, 2)ut y(30, 2)'re to(46, 2)shy(8, 3) sa(7, 2)i(25, 2)((8, 6))
 ```

-If you study the output of the compression above, you'll notice that as we move through the text, more and more words are replaced with backreferences, which are denoted as `(number of places to go backwards, number of characters to replace)`.
-Towards the end, it is composed almost exclusively by backreferences.
+Here, each backreference is denoted as `(number of places to go backwards, number of characters to replace)`.
+As the compression progresses, more words are replaced by these backreferences, significantly reducing the data footprint.

-However, there's a problem here; distinguishing between literals (actual text) and back references.
-The current method surrounds each back reference with braces, which is a problem if the text also contains braces.
-This can be solved by escaping them, but this leads to a lot of redundancy.
-This issue is addressed, and the text is further compressed using Huffman encoding.
+However, this process isn't without its challenges.
+One potential issue is distinguishing between actual text (literals) and backreferences.
+Currently, each backreference is enclosed in braces, which becomes problematic when the original text also contains braces.
+This could be addressed by escaping them, but it introduces redundancy.
+Huffman encoding, the other key technique utilized by gzip, helps overcome this issue and further compresses the text, which we will explore in the following section.

-#### Huffman codes
+#### Huffman Encoding: Shorter Codes for Frequent Characters ####

-Huffman encoding utilizes variable-length codes.
-Each character in our text is assigned a unique code, with the length of the code inversely proportional to the frequency of the character's occurrence.
-This enables us to save even more space by assigning shorter codes to more frequently occurring characters.
+After the compression achieved by LZ77, gzip employs Huffman encoding to maximize the compression.
+Huffman encoding uses variable-length codes to represent each character in the text, where the code's length is inversely related to the frequency of the character's occurrence.
+This method allows us to save additional space by giving shorter codes to characters that appear more frequently.

-To illustrate, let's  create Huffman codes for the text: `AAABBCDDDDEEEEE`.
-The initial step is to count the frequency of each character (the order doesn't matter);
+Let's demonstrate this process with an example, using the text `AAABBCDDDDEEEEE`.
+Our first task is to tally the frequency of each character.
+The order is irrelevant at this stage:

 ```
 A:3